Solihull: Modern era

+From 1838 to 1839, the local Catholic church, St Augustine of England Church was built in Solihull.
+It was designed by Augustus Pugin and paid for by the Pippet family of Solihull, with stained-glass windows made by the notable Birmingham manufacturer Hardman & Co..
+In the late 19th century, further work was done on the church to the designs of Charles Francis Hansom.

 In the early 1800s, Isaac William Lillingston sold the Manor of Hampton in Arden to former Prime Minister, and founder of the modern police force, Sir Robert Peel.
 Peel and his son Sir Frederick Peel modernised and made improvements to Hampton in Arden, including the construction of a new manor house, (which is today the Michelin starred Peel's Restaurant).

 It was also during the early 1800s that abolitionist William Wilberforce moved to the Elmdon area of Solihull following his marriage to Barbara Spooner, of the Spooner banking family who were the owners of Elmdon hall.
 A road - Wilberforce Way - is named for him north of Solihull town centre.

 The manor of Longdon came to famous poet Lord Byron in 1815 by his marriage with Anne, daughter of Sir Ralph Milbanke Noel, and on her death in 1860 passed to her grandson the Earl of Lovelace.
 Two roads in Solihull are named after the family, Lady Byron Lane and Lovelace Avenue.

 Longdon Hall, with its remaining manorial rights, was later bought by a solicitor, Mr. J. B. Clarke of Birmingham in 1899 and soon afterwards sold to Mr. Alfred Lovekin, a silversmith.
 Mr Lovekin also leased land near Solihull town centre from the Chattock family of Castle Bromwich, on which he built the Jacobean style Tudor Grange Hall.
 After Mr Lovekin's death, Tudor Grange Hall was sold to Sir Alfred Bird, 1st Baronet, a chemist and politician, who would later leave the land for creation of a Tudor Grange grammar school and Tudor Grange Park.
-Longdon hall was eventually sold to a nearby golfcourse.
+Longdon hall was eventually sold to a nearby golf course.

 In 1868, George Muntz of nearby Umberslade, a campaigner for suffrage and friend of Thomas Attwood, would become the owner of the manor of Widney Manor.
 He would also later buy land in Bentley Heath and develop the Solihull area of Dorridge.